Manu’s Menu

 • ¼ tsp mace powder

-• Edible sausage or thin salami casing soaked in tepid water for at least 20 minutes and rinsed
+• edible sausage or thin salami casings – soaked in tepid water for at least 20 minutes and rinsed

 Instructions

-• Remove the garlic from the wine and keep the wine aside.
+• Remove the garlic cloves from the wine and set the wine aside.

-• Roughly chop the scotch fillet and the rashers.
+• Roughly chop the pork scotch fillet and pork rashers.

-• Grind the scotch fillet and the rashers using a 0.5 cm – 0.2 inch diameter grinder.
+• Grind the pork scotch fillet and pork rashers using a 0.5 cm – 0.2 inch diameter grinder.

 • Stuff the meat mixture into the casing and tie knots every 10 to 12 cm – 4 to 5 inches.